calebmcquaid/tasq-cli/prototype.md

 Welcome to the tasklist!
 Here's what you can do:
 1. Add a task
 2. See Current tasks
-3. Complete a tasks
+3. Complete tasks
+4. See Completed Tasks
-4. Archive a task
+5. Archive a task
-5. Share your task list
+6. Share your task list

 Press a number to continue: